20af02/Wildfire-Watch/README.md

 You can find the outputted detection image(s) in the detections folder.

 ### Result Video
-The pipeline is run on live video.
-The framework can be exported across multiple platforms efficiently, with minimal changes.
+The pipeline is run on live video and can be exported across multiple platforms with minimal changes.

 #### Wildfire Detected
 <p align="center"><img src="WFgif.gif"\></p>